The art of Bob Pepper

 Four more Dick covers for a series of six published in 1982 to coincide with the release of Blade Runner.
 As with the cover for A Scanner Darkly (in the earlier post) these paintings are all portraits.

 Nonesuch Records was Elektra’s subsidiary classical music label which not only produced classical recordings but also recordings from around the world in their Explorer series, and a range of original works of contemporary electronic music.
 I’m not positive that the sleeve above is a Pepper painting but it certainly looks like it.
-This is another surprise since I’ve had Morton Subnotnik’s album on a reissue CD for years (with different artwork).
-The George Crumb recording is Pepper’s work and I’ve had the original vinyl of this for several years.
-The similarity between this sleeve and the one for Love is striking.
+This is another surprise since I’ve had Morton Subnotnick‘s album on a reissue CD for years (with different artwork).
+The George Crumb recording below is Pepper’s work and I’ve had the original vinyl of that one for several years.
+The similarity between that sleeve and the one for Love is striking.

-Ancient Voices of Children by George Crumb (1971).
+Ancient Voices of Children (1971) by George Crumb.

 Pepper is retired now but produced artwork for Dark Tower, a fantasy boardgame, in 1981.
-The game still has its fans and this site features a short interview with the artist.
+The game still has its enthusiasts, and this site features a short interview with the artist.

 Update: more about the Ballantine covers.